Posted by Team KMCU on Mar 3, 2023

-Being Intentional About the Intake Process
+Being Intentional About Patient Intake

 Patient intake involves welcoming patients into your office, taking their names and number, and asking where it hurts.
 But this is only the beginning of gathering information!
 In our current highly regulated healthcare system, being intentional about the intake process is no longer an option.
 If key pieces of information are missing, offices can fail a records review or audit.